stogoh/network-mapper/README.md

 Specifies targets hosts to be excluded from the scan.
 The hosts passed can include hostnames, CIDR netblocks, IP ranges, etc.

+### excludePort

+Specifies ports which are excluded from the scan.

 ### random

 For larger network scans it might be useful to choose target hosts at random.
 Using this option an amount of random hosts can be specified.